 The marketing vid is fun, but check out this one featuring real people going through a demonstration:

 With this brave new world upon us the question needs to be asked: Will this new paradigm change our computing world forever, much like the iPhone did, and the personal computer before it?
-Having stepped into the world, albeit briefly, I am excited at the possibilities, but believe this experience will have it’s limits (for instance, I’m sure a bunch of people are going to bust their asses with these things).
+Having stepped into the world, albeit briefly, I am excited at the possibilities, but believe this experience will have it’s limits.
+For instance, I’m sure a bunch of people are going to bust their asses with these things, and of course the usual daily struggles of electronic device use need to be overcome.
+You can read a brief overview of those here at Joy of Android, which has great list of tips and tricks to tackle said struggles.
 Besides the “theater” experience I briefly described, what I watched on screen was trippy, but altogether lame.
 Was it better than watching a TV at home?
 Not really.
 Was it better than actually going to a theatre?
 Definitely not.
 Especially since the theatre I was in was, ironically, barren of other people.
 At least the underwater world had fish.

 While watching a non-interactive movie may be a weak experience to gaming, what everyone is so excited for does show promise.
 Right now I can only imagine the overwhelming sense of “being there” you could get from strapping on a headset and actually walking through an amazing big budget sci fi video game like HALO or fantasy adventure.
 Maybe at that point gaming consoles and TVs will really be obsolete when it comes to gaming.
 But will it go farther?
 Will people stop going to movies and watching screens on a wall and instead put on the VR headset and “plug in” n style?
 And will it make iPhones and desktops irrelevant?